ubububub/A-B-Testing-for-Pricing/README.md

 # A-B-Testing-for-Pricing
 This project is a Streamlit-based simulation tool designed to demonstrate the impact of the decoy effect on product pricing strategies.
+Dan Ariely, professor at Duke University and author of 'Predictably Irrational' carried out an experiment on the pricing of a magazine.
+He observed that the ARPU (Average Revenue Per User) significantly jumped.
+This experiment makes the decoy effect an important pricing strategy to be considered.

 ## Key Features
 1. Dynamic Data Generation: Simulates user behavior and conversion rates.